Serena1432/Katheryne/README.md

 ❌ Totally not supported<br>
 ❓ Not related

-Currently, AMD CPUs/GPUs are not properly supported as I don't have any AMD GPUs.
+Currently, AMD CPUs/GPUs are not properly supported as I don't have any AMD computers.

 *To protect privacy, some features will only be available when a **whitelisted game/application is running**.*